The Distance Tee

 Many tee box areas have less than ideal conditions for achieving backspin and control.
 Now you can get consistent results with your

-par 3 iron shots even on tee box areas that haven't been properly watered, mowed or seeded without taking a divot.
+par 3 iron shots even on tee box areas that have not been properly watered, mowed or seeded without taking a divot.